-Tag archive for: healthcare professionals
+Tag Archive for: healthcare professionals

 C3 Certification Exam

-The Certificate of Clinical Competence, known as "C3" or "C-cube," is an exam designed to assess students on the skills they have acquired through clinical rotations and simulation-based training.
+The Certificate of Clinical Competence, “C3” or “C-cube,” is an exam designed to assess students on the skills they have acquired through clinical rotations and simulation-based training.

 What is C3?

-Our students receive a comprehensive education designed to help them acquire knowledge and skills.
-To validate the acquisition of the skills necessary for the future medical profession, the Montpellier-Nîmes Faculty of Medicine has established the C3.
+Our students receive a comprehensive education that enables them to acquire knowledge and skills.
+To validate the acquisition of the skills necessary for a future career in medicine, the Montpellier-Nîmes School of Medicine has implemented the C3.
 This exam assesses the skills that fifth- and sixth-year medical students (DFASM 2 and 3) have acquired during clinical rotations and in simulation labs.

 How are students evaluated?